 American Psychologist Abraham Harold Maslow believes that, needs are arranged in a hierarchy form.
 Only after a human has achieved the needs at a certain stage, does he move to the next one.
-The pyramid diagram showing the Maslow needs hierarchy.

 According to Maslow's theory, when a human being goes up the levels of the hierarchy has fulfilled the needs and wants in the hierarchy, one may ultimately achieve self-actualization.
 Maslow in the end concluded that, self-actualization was not a regular outcome of satisfying the other human needs.
 Human needs as identified by Maslow are as follow −